Richard Henry Savage: Early life and career

-Savage was born in Utica, New York, the son of Jane Moorhead Ewart and Richard Savage (1817–1903), a lawyer and manufacturer whose family had lived in the Utica area for years.
+Savage was born in Utica, New York on June 12, 1846, the son of Jane Moorhead Ewart and Richard Savage (1817–1903), a lawyer and manufacturer whose family had lived in the Utica area for years.
 The 1848 finding of gold in California, prompted Savage's father to join the California Gold Rush in 1850.
 Savage and the rest of his family left New York in 1851 to join his father.
 They arrived in San Francisco in February 1852.
 Savage was among the first boys to attend public school in the new city, along with future poet Charles Warren Stoddard and the brothers Gus, Charles and Harry de Young who would found the San Francisco Chronicle.
 While the younger Savage was in school, his father helped discover the rich silver deposits of the Comstock Lode.

 Savage finished high school at age 15 and began to study law with U.S. Senator James A. McDougall.
 Later, he studied with the law firm Halleck, Peachy & Billings, while partner Henry Halleck was back East serving as major general in the Union Army.
 At the start of the American Civil War Savage joined the Union Army, but his father secured his discharge on the grounds of his extreme youth.
 Savage's father used his influence to push for California to stay on the Union side, and was rewarded by President Lincoln with the post of Collector of Internal Revenue in which capacity he served between 1861 and 1873.
 Through government connections, Savage's father gained for Savage an appointment to the United States Military Academy at West Point in 1864.
 Despite the danger of Confederate privateers, Savage chose to travel east by way of the Pacific Mail Steamship Company to the Isthmus of Panama, followed by the Atlantic leg to New York, but significant wartime delays prevented him from joining the summer plebes at the academy.
 Rather, he took his place with the September students.
 In 1868, Savage graduated sixth in his class of 55 at West Point, and was assigned as brevet second lieutenant with the Army Corps of Engineers at Yerba Buena Island in San Francisco Bay.
 (The "brevet" rank acknowledged that Savage was needed as a second lieutenant despite the US government limiting the number of serving army officers.)
 Savage took part in survey work on the Indian reservations of Round Valley in Northern California and the Pima and Maricopa reservations in Arizona.